flowerinthenight/windows-camera-tools/README.md

 # windows-camera-tools
 A generic command line tool to control camera properties in Windows.
 The tool's name is `camera-cmd.exe`.
-You can also view the information below in command line by running `camera-cmd.exe` without parameters.
+You can also view the information below in command line by running `camera-cmd.exe` without arguments.

 # Syntax:
 ```